Will Ads.txt Help Or Hurt Website Ad Earnings?

 So, what gives?

 Is adding an ads.txt file worth your time?
-Is it risky?
-Will it improve ad rates?
+What should be considered before doing it?
+Can it increase ad rates?

 Below, I’ll provide some updates on an FAQ I did a while back on ads.txt files.
 I’ll show you why it could both hurt or improve website ad earnings and I’ll highlight why Google wants you to add it to your site soon.